-- Appointing an Environmental Control Officer and - Ensuring that staff is familiar with the EMP. - Protect the environment of the site against environmental damage and rehabilitate any damage caused.
-Failure to comply with the provisions of the attached EMP will result in the implementation of the fines as listed. - Reported non-compliance may result in the suspension of work or termination of the contract.
+- 1. Comply with all the provisions of the EMP, in particular to prepare the listed Method Statements. - 2.
+Comply with the requirements of the Occupational Health and Safety Act (no. 85 of 1993). - Ensure sub-contractors comply with the EMP. - 4.
+Enforce compliance with the EMP by: - o Appointing an Environmental Control Officer and - Ensuring that staff is familiar with the EMP. - 5.
+Protect the environment of the site against environmental damage and rehabilitate any damage caused. - 6.
+Failure to comply with the provisions of the attached EMP will result in the implementation of the fines as listed. - 7.
+Reported non-compliance may result in the suspension of work or termination of the contract.